-- 2. To create recovery discs for the hard drive's entire original contents, including Windows and all factory-loaded software and drivers, click Create factory default disc. - OR -
+- 2. To create recovery discs for the hard drive's entire original contents, including Windows and all factory-loaded software and drivers, click Create Factory Default Disc. - OR -

-To create recovery discs for only the factory-loaded software and drivers, click Create driver and application backup disc.
+To create recovery discs for only the factory-loaded software and drivers, click Create Drivers and Applications Backup Disc.